Treatment Effects with Targeting Instruments: Targeting

+Note that strict targeting only bites if $\calZ$ contains at least three instrument values.
+If $\abs{\calZ}=2$ (one binary instrument, as in our Example~\ref{ex:binaryinstrument0}) and say $z=1$ targets $t$, then $\calZ \setminus Z^\ast(t)$ can only consist of $z=0$ and Assumption~\ref{assn:full-targeting} trivially holds.

+Suppose for instance that the data comes from a randomized experiment, where the instrument value $z=t$ targets treatment $t$.
+If compliance is imperfect, an individual will trade off the benefits from switching to a treatment $t^\prime\neq t$ with the costs of the effort required.
+Strict targeting obtains when the cost of switching to $t^\prime$ does not depend on the value of $t$.

-Under~\Cref{assn:strict-targeting}, turning on instrument $z\in\bar{Z}(t)$ promotes treatment $t$ without affecting the relative mean values $\Delta_z(t^\prime)$ of other treatment values $t^\prime$.
+Under strict targeting, turning on instrument $z\in Z^\ast(t)$ promotes treatment $t$ without affecting the mean values $U_z(t^\prime)$ of other treatment values $t^\prime$.
 This explains our use of the term ``strict targeting''.
-In this ARUM specification, an instrument in $\bar{Z}(t)$ plays the same role as a price discount on good $t$ in a model of demand for goods whose mean values only depend on their own prices.
-In the language of program subsidies, all $z\in\bar{Z}(t)$ subsidize $t$ at the same high rate, and all other instrument values offer the same, lower subsidy.\footnote{Again, any of these ``subsidies'' could be zero or negative.}
+In this ARUM specification, an instrument in $Z^\ast(t)$ plays the same role as a price discount on good $t$ in a model of demand for goods whose mean values only depend on their own prices.
+In the language of program subsidies, all $z\in Z^\ast(t)$ subsidize $t$ at the same high rate, and all other instrument values offer the same, lower subsidy.